Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: A computationally tractable special case: locally simple with moment-mediated interactions

 \subsection{Numerical examples}

-Figure~\ref{fig:moments} shows numerical results for the self-consistent field $\bphi^\ast$ computed via Algorithm~\ref{alg:selfconsistent} for Example~\ref{ex:linear} with $d=5$ types.
+For Example~\ref{ex:linear}, the nonlinear moment equation~\eqref{eq:moment} is of Ricatti type, with only quadratic nonlinearities.
+Figure~\ref{fig:moments} shows numerical results for the self-consistent field $\br$ of Example~\ref{ex:linear} with $\typ=5$ types.
 The field in this case represents the vector of expected particle counts over the 5 types.
 These three examples model carrying capacity, negative frequency-dependent selection, and positive frequency-dependent selection, and all use the same rate parameters $\blambda, \bmu, \Gamma$ (Figure~\ref{fig:moments}A-C) but different $W$ matrices.
 Without mean-field interaction ($W = 0$), this MTBDP is supercritical, and the expected particle counts grow exponentially (Figure~\ref{fig:moments}D).
 One particle type has a higher birth rate than the others, so it grows faster.
 With a carrying capacity interaction (Figure~\ref{fig:moments}E), the population reaches a stationary phase due to a mean-field interaction that increases death rates linearly with the expected population size.
 With negative frequency-dependent selection (via a diagonally dominant $W$), the types are more balanced (Figure~\ref{fig:moments}F) because the death rate of a given type is suppressed only by growth of that type.
 With positive frequency-dependent selection (via a diagonally non-dominant $W$), the death rate of a given type is less suppressed by growth of that type than the others, leading to an enhancing effect on the type with the birth rate advantage (Figure~\ref{fig:moments}G).
-For all these examples, the fixed-point iteration converged rapidly, with less than 50 iterations needed to achieve an $L^2$-norm tolerance of $10^{-6}$.

-Note that, for the interaction specified by Example~\ref{ex:linear}, the nonlinear moment equation~\eqref{eq:moment} is of Ricatti type, with only quadratic nonlinearities.
-In this case, numerical solutions may be attempted directly on the nonlinear equation, without the self-consistent field iterations of Algorithm~\ref{alg:selfconsistent}.
-However, we have implemented the self-consistent field procedure for this example to demonstrate this conceptually simple and widely used computational technique for mean-field calculations.